How to Understand Your Thresholds and Why They Matter

 Bottom line

-Resilience comes from working with your thresholds, not fighting them.
+Resilience is often supported by working with thresholds, not fighting them.

 How Sympa Can Help